CaixdLab/CoxMT/README.md

 - A mean-teacher method for semi-supervised training.
 - Single-modal and multi-modal Cox-MT models.

 It also includes the scripts for processing the RNA-seq and whole slide image (WSI) data from The Cancer Genome Atlas (TCGA) and the Gene Expression Omnibus (GEO) as described in the paper.
-These data were used to train Cox-NT models for predicitng cancer prognosis.
+These data were used to train Cox-MT models for predicitng cancer prognosis.

 ## Repository layout